coola quickstart¶

 True

-function considers a dict
+Similarly, the objects_are_equal function considers a dict and collections.OrderedDict as

 different objects even if they have the same keys and values.